siddhartha-gadgil/automating-mathematics/content/posts/sat-solving.md

 As `$\bot \in D(\rho(E, P))$`, it follows that either `$\bot\in D(E)$` or `$\neg P = \neg P\vee \bot \in D(E)$`.
 If  `$\bot\in D(E)$`, we have proved unsatifiability.
 Otherwise we apply the same algorithm to the restricted problem `$SAT(V \setminus \{P\}, \rho(E, \neg P))$` obtained by assigning the value false to `$P$`.
 In this case we deduce either `$\bot\in D(E)$` or that `$P\in D(E)$`.
 Thus, we either have a proof of unsatisfiability or both `$P\in D(E)$` and `$\neg P\in D(E)$` hold.
 But resolution using `$P$` and `$\neg P$` gives `$\bot$`, showing that `$\bot\in D(E)$`.

-The above has been sketched as an existence result, but indeed all steps are effective, giving a proof in the case of problems that are not satisfiable.
+The above has been sketched as an existence result, but indeed all steps are effective, algorithmically giving a proof in the case of problems that are not satisfiable.
 Note that by checking if the contradiction requires the assumption of the truth value of `$P$` while lifting, we have also avoided full back-tracking in some cases.

 ## Looking ahead: formal programs and proofs